NoBrainerGames/nobrainergames.github.io/docs/blog/2019-11 - First Steps.md

 * Rust
 * [Nim](https://nim-lang.org/)

 I was overjoyed when I finished porting [this Vulkan tutorial](https://vulkan-tutorial.com/) to D, which proved that the language was indeed one of the best languages to interface with existing C++ code.
-However, I soon found that it had severe limitations when interfacing with metaprogramming-heavy C++ libraries like STL and boost.
+However, I soon found that it faced severe limitations when interfacing with metaprogramming-heavy C++ libraries like STL and boost.
 I eventually gave up on D after failing to port the [Diligent Engine](https://github.com/DiligentGraphics/DiligentEngine) library, which I had planned to use as the graphics backend for the engine.
 I still keep an eye on the language in the hopes that I would eventually be able to [include header files in D](https://github.com/atilaneves/dpp).

 Swift with the Elements framework was an exciting prospect for me after pivoting from D. Its compatibility with the JVM and .NET opened new doors in terms of the sheer number of resources and code I could tap into.
 Unfortunately I found it too difficult to set up and run on my systems without resorting to a paid version of the framework, so I moved on to other options.